Locally stationary spatio-temporal interpolation of Argo profiling float data: Introduction

-From the statistical perspective, Argo observations constitute a fascinatingly rich geostatistical dataset.
-There is a huge volume of data (more than 1.6 million profiles, each having between 50--1,000 vertical observations, have been collected to date), the data are nonstationary in both their mean and covariance structure and exhibit heavy tails and other non-Gaussian features.
-Argo is also a rare example of a truly four-dimensional (3 $\times$ space + time) in-situ observational dataset.
-Due to their cubic computational scaling and typical assumptions of stationarity and Gaussianity, classical geostatistical interpolation techniques, as reviewed for example in \cite{Cressie2011}, cannot directly handle datasets of this size and complexity.
+From a statistical perspective, Argo observations constitute a fascinatingly rich geostatistical dataset.
+There is a huge volume of data (nearly 2 million profiles, each having between 50--1,000 vertical observations, have been collected to date), the data are nonstationary in both their mean and covariance structure and exhibit heavy tails and other non-Gaussian features.
+Argo is also a rare example of a truly four-dimensional (3 $\times$ space + time) \textit{in~situ} observational dataset.
+Standard approaches to parameter estimation and interpolation for spatio-temporal random fields do not easily scale up to datasets of this size since the number of required computations grows cubically with the number of observations.
+Furthermore, in order to capture the full complexity of these data, there is a need to develop models that go beyond the usual assumptions of stationarity and Gaussianity.